Frequently Asked Questions

 Essentially, I draw from Psychodynamic Theory, Rational-Emotive Behavior Theory, and Attachment-Based Theory.

 You may be saying, "Okay - well what the heck does that mean?".

 - The successes and failures of our early childhood relationships shaped the way we approach relationships as an adult, even in so much as trying to recreate relationships to "do them better".

 - Our life experiences shape our worldview which shapes the way we think.
 The way we think then shapes the way we feel and behave in response to difficulties in life.
-The result of how we respond, the consequences whether positive or negative, informs our worldview and the cycle continues.
+The result of how we respond, the consequences whether positive, negative, or neutral informs our worldview and the cycle continues.

 - It is important that as humans we have a close and trusting relationship with at least one other person, on whom we can rely for emotional support.
 The way we form bonds with others as adults depends largely on our early life experiences with our caregivers.
 The way we connect with others as adults can affect a variety of aspects of our life including school, work, and intimate relationships.